 31print("merged task vector:", [round(float(x), 2) for x in merged])1matches_expected: True

-2merged task vector: [0.0, 1.1, 0.0, 0.75]TIES-Merging outperforms compared baselines in the paper's evaluated vision and T5 task-vector settings, and its analysis highlights sign interference.[7]
+2merged task vector: [0.0, 1.1, 0.0, 0.75]TIES-Merging outperforms compared baselines in the paper's evaluated vision and T5 task-vector settings, and its analysis identifies sign interference.[7]
 For an LLM merge, use it as a candidate recipe when task vectors conflict, then compare per-task evaluation against simpler baselines.

 The paper studies redundancy in supervised fine-tuning (SFT) deltas and reports that its evaluated models can often tolerate dropping 90% of delta entries, and in some cases 99%, before merging.
 Its size ablation reports that WizardMath-70B remains effective at a 99% drop rate while the evaluated 7B and 13B variants fail there.[8]
 Treat that as experimental evidence for the paper's SFT models, not a default density setting for a new merge.
 DARE is a sparsification step, not a complete merge recipe: sparsified task vectors still need a merger such as averaging or TIES.